the-simian/impact-worldmaster/readme.md

 #Initial Setup
 -----------

+To be clear, this node module is actually a full boilerplate.
+First, after running npm install `impact-worldmaster`, you'll now have your node_modules, and within the impact worldmaster folder.

+The files in this? that's your project root.
+You can copy these and put them elsewhere, or just work right out of this folder.
+Nontheless, this is your project root for the game.

-You'll need to provide the following:
+Now, You'll need to provide the following:

 - src/public/lib/impact